Support

 VIEWSTRUCT can be compiled either using Glut-3.7 or freeGlut-2.4.0

-References [1] P Bennema, H Meekes, SXM Boerrigter, HM Cuppen, MA Deij, J van Eupent, P Verwer, and E Vlieg.
+[1] P Bennema, H Meekes, SXM Boerrigter, HM Cuppen, MA Deij, J van Eupent, P Verwer, and E Vlieg.
 Crystal growth and morphology: New developments in an integrated hartman-perdok-connected net-roughening transition theory, supported by computer simulations.
 Cryst.
 Growth Des., 4(5):905–913, SEP-OCT 2004.

 [2] SXM Boerrigter, GPH Josten, J van de Streek, FFA Hollander, JLHM Cuppen, P Bennema, and H Meekes.
 Monty: Monte carlo crystal growth on any crystal structure in any crystallographic orientation; application to fats.
 J. Phys.
 Chem.
 A, 108(27):5894–5902, JUL 8 2004.